Skip to content

 5. Nourish your brain with B vitamins, magnesium, and essential fatty acids.

 6. Calm your nervous system.
-Natural therapies like herbs calm your nervous system.
-This helps with sleep, reduces daytime stress and allows you to restore your stress adaptation mechanisms.
+Natural therapies, such as herbs, can help calm your nervous system.
+This helps with sleep, reduces daytime stress, and allows you to restore your stress-adaptation mechanisms.

 7. Correct neurotransmitter imbalance.
 Natural remedies help balance neurotransmitters like dopamine, serotonin, norepinephrine, and GABA.
 These have a calming effect.